Redtoridefire/teslausb/README.md

 ## Intro

 You can configure a Raspberry Pi Zero W or Raspberry Pi 4 so that your Tesla thinks it's a USB drive and will write dashcam footage to it.
 Since it's a computer:

 * Scripts running on the Pi can automatically copy the clips to an archive server when you get home.
 * The Pi can hold both dashcam clips and music files.
-* The Pi can automatically repair filesystem corruption produced by the Tesla's current failure to properly dismount the USB drives before cutting power to the USB ports.
+* The Pi can automatically repair filesystem corruption produced by the Tesla's current failure to properly unmount the USB drives before cutting power to the USB ports.

 ## Improvements

 This fork contains the following improvements compared to the upstream [cimryan/teslausb](https://github.com/cimryan/teslausb):

 1. Supports Tesla firmware 2019.x and 2020.x
 1. Supports saving more than one hour of recordings
 1. Supports exporting the recordings as a CIFS share